 - Social service departments of local authorities in England and Wales

-Counsellors can have a harder time finding positions, since few jobs are offered full-time.
-More often they are part-time or combined with other duties like such as teaching, nursing or advisory work.
+Newly qualified counsellors can have a harder time finding positions since few counselling jobs are offered full-time.
+More often counselling jobs are part-time or combined with other duties such as teaching, nursing or advisory work.

 Counsellors are employed in: